-If the appeal is unsuccessful, a student may reapply to a new cohort of students for the following academic year.

-Students who are readmitted into the DPT program agree to retake all core courses and provide evidence of competency in both didactic and practical components.
-This will ensure that the student does not lose continuity of information and is ready to proceed to clinical internships in a safe, efficient, and effective manner.
-Reapplication to the DPT program does not automatically guarantee reacceptance.
+If the appeal for dismissal is unsuccessful, a student may reapply to a new cohort of students for the following or applicable academic year.
+Students who are readmitted into the DPT Program agree to retake all courses and provide evidence of competency in both didactic and practical components.
+This will ensure that the student does not lose continuity of information and is ready to proceed to clinical education experiences in a safe, efficient, and effective manner.
+Reapplication to the DPT Program does not automatically guarantee reacceptance.
+It will be the student's responsibility to contact the LMU Student Financial Services to determine eligibility for financial aid.